 About The Memphis Zoo Three-Banded Armadillo

 We have one male adult named "Tank."
 He loves to grab shoes, ankles and hands with his long sharp claws.
 At times, he enjoys back scratches and even an occasional tummy rub.
 Three-banded armadillos get their name from the three bands along their back and are the only species able to roll up completely into a ball.
 The bony plates making up the armadillos shell is made from keratin.
 The pattern on their head plate is as unique to them as a human fingerprin.
-They are ative to South America grasslands and marshes.
-They are insectivores meaning the consume insects such as beetle larvae and termites.
+They are native to South America grasslands and marshes.
+They are insectivores meaning they consume insects such as beetle larvae and termites.
 They are primarily a solitary species.